mikel403/BreastUSTraining/docs/security.md

 ## Scope

-BreastUSTraining is a web-based training and research platform for BI-RADS descriptor learning in breast ultrasound.
-The platform includes authenticated access, protected access to ultrasound images and ROIs, storage of user annotations, and computation of agreement metrics for educational feedback.
+BreastUSTraining is a web-based training and research platform for structured BI-RADS annotation in breast ultrasound.
+The platform includes authenticated access, protected access to ultrasound images and ROIs, storage of user annotations, and computation of agreement metrics for educational and research feedback.

 This document describes the security and privacy mechanisms **as implemented** in the current system (v1.1.0).